Oceania Stata Conference - Thursday 5 Feb 2026

 Arul Earnest, Monash University

-Professor Earnest is a senior biostatistician with the Biostatistics Unit & Deputy Head, Clinical Outcomes data Reporting and Research Program (CORRP) at Monash University, Australia, where he leads the analytics group for several clinical registries.
-His research interests include Bayesian Spatio-temporal Models and machine learning.
+Professor Earnest is a senior biostatistician with the Biostatistics Unit & deputy head, Clinical Outcomes data Reporting and Research Program (CORRP) at Monash University, where he leads the analytics group for several clinical registries.
+His research interests include Bayesian spatio-temporal models and machine learning.
 He enjoys conducting workshops in Stata.

 Mark Chatfield